-In France, municipalities are responsible for sewerage services but are free to choose between self-provision (direct management) and delegation to private enterprises, as mentioned earlier in this chapter.
+In France, municipalities are responsible for sewerage services but are free to choose between self-provision (direct management) and delegation to private enterprises (see section 5.2.1).
 In a number of cases inter-municipal associations have been formed.
-The municipal authorities are required to apply the principle of cost-recovery and to make no profit.
+The Municipal authorities are required to apply the principle of cost-recovery and to make no profit.
 Depreciation costs should be reflected in their charges to ensure the necessary financial means for replacement and investment.
 There is no central regulatory authority responsible for sewerage charges, but municipalities are obliged to set tariffs themselves as well as fix delegation contracts with private providers.
-Private operators provide an estimated 75 percent of all customers with services, and approximately 60 percent of all municipalities have chosen delegation of water services as their operational form (Hamada, Interwies and Kraemer, 2002).
-There exists an oversight committee, comprising national governmental institutions, to which parties can appeal in case of contract abuse.
+Private operators provide an estimated 75 percent of all customers with services and approximately 60 percent of all municipalities have chosen delegation of water services as their operational form (Hamada, Interwies and Kraemer, 2002).
+As a control organ, there exists an oversight committee, comprising national governmental institutions, to which parties can appeal in case of contractual abuse.

 The consumption of fresh water forms the basis for the calculation of sewerage charges.
 Water meters are customary in France and the trend is moving towards measuring each household's consumption separately.
-In the French system, there exist sewerage charges depending on consumption (in 1998, the average charge was €1.32 per cubic meter), (Schönbäck and others, 2002), nonrecurring contributions to the initial investment cost for connection, as well as increased charges for heavy polluters and reduced charges for entities producing sewage, which is particularly inexpensive to treat (Rudolph and others, 1998).
-In addition, a pollution charge (redevance) is levied, which is used to create the assets of the Agences de l'Eau (River Basin Agencies) which in turn are used to finance water resource protection projects.
+In the French system, there exist sewerage charges depending on consumption (in 1998, the average charge was 1.32 Euro per cubic meter), (Schönbäck and others, 2002), non-recurring contributions to the initial investment cost for connection, as well as increased charges for heavy polluters and reduced charges for entities producing sewage which is particularly inexpensive to treat (Rudolph and others, 1998).
+In addition a pollution charge (redevance) is levied, which is used to create the assets of the Agences de l'Eau (River Basin Agencies) which in turn are used to finance water resource protection projects.
 Between 1992 and 1996 the sewerage charges rose by 90 percent, while the water price grew by only 31 percent.
-In 1996, the average yearly sewerage bill for a standard household (consumption of 120 cubic meters of water) amounted to €148.49 (Rudolph and others, 1998).
-By 2000, it increased to €166.05.
-The average yearly costs of sewerage disposal per person in 2000 were €69.19 (Schönbäck and others, 2002).
+In 1996, the average yearly sewerage bill for a standardized household (consumption of 120 cubic meters of water) amounted to 148.49 Euro (Rudolph and others, 1998).
+By 2000, it had risen to 166.05 Euro.
+The average yearly costs of sewerage disposal per person in 2000 were 69.19 Euro (Schönbäck and others, 2002).

 In examining the prices and charges for organizational dependency, one will notice that the privatized systems (or systems delegated to private enterprises) in 1996 were 16 percent more expensive (23 percent more expensive in 1991) than the systems operated by municipalities.
-This finding may result from the fact that privatization has generally taken place in mid-sized cities which carry higher per capita costs, and may have been at a point in time when investments became necessary or when sewerage services became too expensive for the municipality.
-In addition, profit seeking on the part of private enterprises is seen as a further reason for the increase in charges.
+This finding may originate from the fact that privatization has generally taken place in mid-sized cities which carry higher per capita costs, and may have been at a point in time when investments became necessary or when sewerage services became too expensive for the municipality.
+In addition, profit-seeking on the part of private enterprises is seen as a further reason for the increase in charges.

-In 1996, the total annual revenue generated by the sewage charge amounted to \notin 1.5 billion.
+In 1996, the total annual revenue generated by the sewage charge amounted to 1.5 billion Euro.
 The revenue is earmarked to finance water resource protection and investments in water supply equipment.

-Exceptions and Comments
+Exceptions and comments